So you've undertaken the responsibilities of becoming a vegan, but the major question is, can you still eat your beloved Sour Punch Straws?

 Do Sour Punch Straws Have Gluten?

-Yes, one of sour punch straw's ingredients are wheat so they contain gluten.
+Yes, one of sour punch straw's ingredients is wheat so they contain gluten.

 Are Sour Punch Straws Halal?